tvcsantos/pulse/README.md

 The ultrasonic sensor must be placed on the ceiling and in the opposite side of the garage door.

 You have to change constant `RANGE_OK`, that representes the distance between the ceiling and the floor, to the desired value.
+Also we have used an Arduino Mega 2560, so if you use another board you have to change pin numbers accordingly.

 #Circuit
 	* +V connection of the PING))) attached to +5V